 12. What are the penalties for non-compliance with the EUDR?

-Non-compliance may result in loss of goods and fines of up to 4% of a company’s annual EU turnover.
+Non-compliance can result in confiscation of goods, fines of up to 4% of annual EU turnover, suspension from trade, and exclusion from public procurement or funding.

 13. Is the UK implementing a similar regulation?